Wendell Bird

-Wendell Bird is an American legal historian who formerly practiced law (nonprofit organizations and litigation).
+Wendell Bird is an American legal scholar and lawyer.
+He is a visiting scholar at Emory University School of Law.

-Legal history

 He is the author of four books on freedoms of speech and press: Press and Speech Under Assault (Oxford University Press 2016), Criminal Dissent: Prosecutions under the Alien and Sedition Acts (Harvard University Press 2020), The Revolution in Freedoms of Press and Speech: From Blackstone to the First Amendment and Fox's Libel Act (Oxford University Press 2020), and of Religious Speech and the Quest for Freedoms (Cambridge University Press 2023).
 He has also published legal history chapters and articles.

+Education

-He earned his D.Phil. in legal history at University of Oxford, and his J.D. from Yale Law School.
-He is a visiting scholar at Emory University School of Law.
+Bird graduated from Vanderbilt University (B.A., summa cum laude).
+He then earned his D.Phil. in legal history from the University of Oxford, and his J.D. from Yale Law School.
+As a law student, he was an editor of The Yale Law Journal and received the law school's Egger Prize.

 Nonprofit organization law

 He has published three tax chapters and more than 20 articles on the laws affecting nonprofit organizations and charitable giving.
 He has been an annual faculty member of the Washington Non-Profit Legal & Tax Conference for over 30 years, and is a member of the Board of Advisors of the RIA Thomson Reuters publication, Taxation of Exempts.
 He has been a member of the Board of Advisors of New York University School of Law's National Center on Philanthropy and the Law.